 - (g) Prior to the execution and delivery of this Agreement, the Representative shall have received a lock-up agreement from each Lock-Up Party, duly executed by the applicable Lock-Up Party, in each case substantially in the form attached hereto as Annex I. - (h) The Units, the Common Stock and the Warrants are registered under the Exchange Act and, as of the Closing Date, the Units, the Common Stock and the Warrants shall be listed and admitted and authorized for trading on the Nasdaq Capital Market and satisfactory evidence of such action shall have been provided to the Representative.
 The Company shall have taken no action designed to, or likely to have the effect of terminating the registration of the Units, the Common Stock and/or the Warrants under the Exchange Act or delisting or suspending from trading the Units, the Common Stock and/or the Warrants from the Nasdaq Capital Market, nor has the Company received any information suggesting that the Commission or the Nasdaq Capital Market is contemplating terminating such registration of listing.
-The Units, the Shares, the Warrants, the Warrant Shares, the Representative's Warrants and shares of Common Stock underlying the Representative's Warrants shall be DTC eligible. - (i) FINRA shall have confirmed that it has not raised any objection with respect to the fairness and reasonableness of the underwriting terms and arrangements. - (j) No action shall have been taken and no statute, rule, regulation or order shall have been enacted, adopted or issued by any federal, state or foreign governmental or regulatory authority that would, as of the Closing Date, prevent the issuance or sale of the Securities; and no injunction or order of any federal, state or foreign court shall have been issued that would, as of the Closing Date, prevent the issuance or sale of the Securities or materially and adversely affect or potentially and adversely affect the business or operations of the Company. - (k) The Company shall have furnished the Representative with a Certificate of Good Standing for the Company certified by the Secretary of State of Delaware. - (l) The Company shall have furnished the Representative and Underwriters' Counsel with such other certificates, opinions or other documents as they may have reasonably requested. - (m) On each Closing Date, there shall have been issued to the Representative, a Representative's Warrant in the form attached hereto as Annex IV. - (n) Prior to the Closing Date, the Underwriters shall have received from each Participant who confirmed to the Underwriters its purchase of Directed Units in the Offering, payment in full for all Directed Units purchased by such Participant.
+The Units, the Shares, the Warrants, the Warrant Shares, the Representative's Warrants and shares of Common Stock underlying the Representative's Warrants shall be DTC eligible. - (i) FINRA shall have confirmed that it has not raised any objection with respect to the fairness and reasonableness of the underwriting terms and arrangements. - (j) No action shall have been taken and no statute, rule, regulation or order shall have been enacted, adopted or issued by any federal, state or foreign governmental or regulatory authority that would, as of the Closing Date, prevent the issuance or sale of the Securities; and no injunction or order of any federal, state or foreign court shall have been issued that would, as of the Closing Date, prevent the issuance or sale of the Securities or materially and adversely affect or potentially and adversely affect the business or operations of the Company. - (k) The Company shall have furnished the Representative with a Certificate of Good Standing for the Company certified by the Secretary of State of Delaware. - (l) The Company shall have furnished the Representative and Underwriters' Counsel with such other certificates, opinions or other documents as they may have reasonably requested. - (m) On each Closing Date, there shall have been issued to the Representative, a Representative's Warrant in the form attached hereto as Annex IV.

 If any of the conditions specified in this Section 6 shall not have been fulfilled when and as required by this Agreement, or if any of the certificates, opinions, written statements or letters furnished to the Representative or to Underwriters' Counsel pursuant to this Section 6 shall not be reasonably satisfactory in form and substance to the Representative and to Underwriters' Counsel, all obligations of the Underwriters hereunder may be cancelled by the Representative at, or at any time prior to, the consummation of the Closing.
 Notice of such cancellation shall be given to the Company in writing or by telephone.
 Any such telephone notice shall be confirmed promptly thereafter in writing.
-Notwithstanding, the foregoing, if the condition specified in Section 6(n) above is not satisfied, all obligations of the Underwriters hereunder will be automatically cancelled.